modelEAU/meteaudata/README.md

 1. Accepts the following arguments:
     1. A list of Signal objects that the function will use as inputs.
     1. A list of time series names, where each name corresponds to the specific time series within the input signals that your function will process.
-    1. Any additional arguments necessary for your transformation function.
+    1. Any additional arguments that are necessary for your transformation function.
-    1. Any keyword arguments necessary for your transformation function.
+    1. Any keyword arguments that are necessary for your transformation function.
 1. Returns a list of outputs.
 Each item in the list is a Signal object:
     1. Each Signal object contains one or more transformed time series resulting from the applied transformation.
     1. Each time series within the Signal should be associated with a list of ProcessingStep objects.
 These objects document each transformation step applied to the time series to transform it from its original state in the input signals.